jondeuce/BlochTorreyExperiments/LearningCorrections/projects/neurips2021/README.md

 The required Julia environment is described by the `Project.toml` and `Manifest.toml` files.
 To install the relevant packages, using Julia v1.6+, run the `make.jl` script as follows:

-    julia make.jl
+    PYTHON="" julia make.jl

 The included Julia scripts make use of external Python libraries.
-The required libraries will be automatically installed in an anaconda environment specific to Julia (default location `~/.julia/conda/3/`) using the above `make.jl` file.
+The environment variable `PYTHON=""` is set in order to install the required Python libraries into an anaconda environment specific to Julia (default location `~/.julia/conda/3/`).

-However, for completeness, the `requirements.txt` file detailing the conda environment is provided.
+For completeness, the `requirements.txt` file detailing the conda environment is provided.
 Additionally, the platform-specific `conda.txt` file detailing the explicit conda environment is provided.
 This file can be used to recreate the conda environment via e.g. `~/.julia/conda/3/bin/conda create --name <env> --file conda.txt`, but this should not be necessary.